eigr/spawn-java-std-sdk/README.md

 ```

 The `JoeActor` class implements `StatefulActor<State>` interface. `StatefulActor` is a generic interface provided by the Spawn API,
 which takes a type parameter for the state.
-In this case, the state type is `io.eigr.spawn.java.demo.domain.Actor.State`
+In this case, the state type is `domain.State`
 defined in above protobuf file.

 ***Configure Actor Behavior***